Migration

 - Surat, India, working with the Asian Cities Climate Change Resilience Network, partnered with local businesses, NGOs, and others to map the projected impact of climate on their city, which led to the city’s goal of building new water-management systems.

 Pass legislation to provide funding and resources to local municipalities, cities, and counties to develop and implement preventative climate migration plans.
 Currently, governments at all levels are primarily responding to climate migration in a fragmented and uncoordinated way despite clear evidence that migration is increasing and the climate crisis will increase it further.
-But some regions are taking a holistic approach: California’s massive climate action plan includes resources for local emergency planners so they can build their local plans with the most at-risk in mind.
+But some regions are taking a holistic approach: California’s massive climate action plan includes resources for local emergency planners so they can build protocols with the most at-risk in mind.
+Advocates in Canada have lobbied for their federal Immigration and Refugee Protection Act to be adjusted to accommodate climate migrants, naming it as a moral obligation since the country has profited greatly from fossil fuels.

 - Build safe and coordinated migration pathways, including border crossings, that can quickly and humanely process an increased number of migrants, and resources to help migrants continue their journeys after crossing.
 A German government advisory panel recommended the government adopt a “climate passport” for people whose lands were lost due to climate change, an important strategy that other countries can adopt.